markstringer-dti/markstringer-dti.github.io/dti.md

 So, the length of sprint.
 That's definitely a knob on the scrum.
 Once you realise that it's a knob, you can talk together as a team about changing it.

-Another knob that you can turn is the the depth of the backlog.
+Another knob that you can turn is the the depth of the to do list.
 What do I mean by that?
-I mean how long is the list of stories, issues, backlog items, whatever you want to call them.
+I mean how long is the list of stories, issues, to do items, whatever you want to call them.
 How long is the list of things that need to be done on the project?
 On some projects, this list will be everything that anyone can imagine being part of the project.
 One some projects, it will be only a list of things necessary for the project to go live.
-On some projects it might be a very short backlog.
-While the current sprint is running, what's going to go into the backlog for the next sprint is still being discussed.
+On some projects it might be a very short to do list.
+While the current sprint is running, what's going to go into the to do list for the next sprint is still being discussed.

-And of course, both kinds of backlog have benefits.
-A long backlog would be one that captures either everything that needs to be delivered, or everything that could be deliveredr.
+And of course, both kinds of to do list have benefits.
+A long to do list would be one that captures either everything that needs to be delivered, or everything that could be deliveredr.
 It gives a sense of completeness.
-It's also relatively easy to use backlogs to predict when a project is going to be delivered, and to negotiate changes in deadline or changes in scope.
+It's also relatively easy to use to do lists to predict when a project is going to be delivered, and to negotiate changes in deadline or changes in scope.

-Alternatively, working off a shortbacklog is useful for projects that are trying to negotiate uncertain times.
+Alternatively, working off a short to do list is useful for projects that are trying to negotiate uncertain times.
 The allow a team to change direction quickly and to incorporate new ideas.

 We want reliabilty and maneouvrability in both cars and projects.
 We'd also probably like speed.
 But the fastest cars aren't the most reliable, or the easiest to steer.
 And it's the same with projects.
 A project that's set up to be manouvrable probably won't be the most reliable and the fastest.

-There's also another knob on the backlog.
+There's also another knob on the to do list.
 Actually it might be two.
 That's the required depth of detail and maturity in it's stories.
 Sometimes this is known as the definition of ready.

 How complex and detailed the definition of ready is, is something that can vary.
 It's a knob.
 On some projects the definition of ready may need to be *very* detailed indeed.
 Maybe all the content needs to have been combed by lawyers before it can be put in the story.
 Maybe each story needs a list of acceptance criteria and conditions of satisfaction.
 These need to be there so that tests for the story can be written at the same time as the story is being developed.
 Maybe the story needs to go through severa different refinement stages before it's ready to be "developed."
 These could be user, research or design.
 For some companies, there might be also stages with risk and legal.